1a1a11a/libCacheSim/doc/quickstart_cachesim.md

 ### Run a single cache simulation

 Run the example vscsi trace with LRU eviction algorithm and 1GB cache size.
+Note that vscsi is a trace format, we also support csv traces.

 ```bash
 # Note that no space between the cache size and the unit, unit is not case sensitive